ministryofjustice/security-guidance/policies/access-control-guide.md

 Systems holding sensitive information or systems that are mission critical to the MoJ must use Multi-Factor Authentication (MFA) to prove user identity.
 See the Multi-Factor Authentication Guide and Password Management Guide for further information.
 If you wish to use a federated identity, you should review the National Cyber Security Center’s (NCSC) guidance and contact the Cyber Assistance Team.
 For information on authentication methods including OAuth, refer to the Managing User Access guide.

 3. **Authorisation:** Authorisation is the function of specifying access rights/privileges and resources to users, which should be granted in line with the principle of least privilege.
-Reducing access privileges reduces the “attack surface” of IT systems.
+Reducing access privileges reduces the "attack surface" of IT systems.
 This helps to prevent malware and hackers from moving laterally across the network if they compromise a user account.

 4. **Accounting:** Successful and unsuccessful attempts to access systems, and user activities conducted while using systems must be recorded in logs.
 Please see the Security Log Collection Guide for more information.
 This will help to attribute security events or suspicious activities to users who can be supported to improve their behaviours or held accountable for their actions.